acoustic-content-samples/wchtools-cli/README.md

 ### Delete command (for explicit deletion of server side artifacts)

-The delete command allows you to delete specified artifacts from Watson Content Hub.
+The delete command allows you to delete specified artifacts from Acoustic Content.

 It is for remote service hosted artifact deletion only, not for deleting files off the local filesystem.
 Use your operating system's file explorer or command line delete support, to delete local files from the local working directory.

-#### Deleting non-managed web assets such as html, Javascript and CSS, from the Watson Content Hub
+#### Deleting non-managed web assets such as html, Javascript and CSS, from Acoustic Content

   Since non-managed (not located under assets/dxdam/...) web application assets are manipulated only via the wchtools CLI at this time and not by the Authoring UI, you must use wchtools to delete a web application asset, should you choose to do so.
 To delete a web application asset, specify the portion of the asset path that was below the <working-directory>/assets/  folder, when you pushed the web resource, as shown in the following command.